 The rain eventually stopped and after dinner I took one last detour back towards the hotel, however with big puddles of water everywhere and dusk eventually setting in, I opted for an earlyish night instead.

-Unfortunately the ‘Zygtglogge’ (time bell) is under construction at the moment and therefore was completely covered by scaffolding.
+Unfortunately the ‘Zygtglogge’ (time bell) was under construction and therefore completely covered by scaffolding.
 If you are heading there, maybe you have more luck than I had.
 As it is meant to be yet another one of Bern’s significant buildings.

 Actually Bern houses a total of 114 Swiss Heritage Sites of National Significance, so I am sure there is still loads more to see.
 And who knows, maybe I make it back here one day with more time (and better prepared).

-I didn’t get a chance to see any of the museums, the rose garden or explore the shops, arcades and churches of the old town centre.
+I didn’t get a chance to see any of the museums or the rose garden.
+Let alone explore the shops, arcades and churches of the old town centre.